 The harbor, the seaside, the forest and the ability to stay near it all gave me time to reflect, even though I’m doing two jobs during transition to promotion, and 200+ tickets became the norm.
 Mosquitoes used me as a buffet table again, biting clean through my pants.
 And I was Queen of Bees when recording my intro video.

 Unmatched hospitality, and many sites to look forward to — such as Solana — when I come back.
 Rained all week and that made this cobalt beauty even more beautiful.

 8 October 2015 – Independence Day

 Postnote: Accidentally left my cell phone at apartment when bringing down luggage, M’s mom drove to airport and got it through security and on the plane five minutes before departure.
-Props to the male air steward who listened and helped me — all the women ignored me.
+Props to the male air steward who listened and helped me — all women ignored and treated me with disdain.
 I cried out of gratitude and now keep this phone for sentimental reasons.